-In addition, the small Encore is expensive, which makes it a questionable value.
+The small Encore is also expensive for what you get, which makes it a dubious value.

 The interior is narrow and cramped, and the swoopy styling intrudes on the view out of the back.